GooDu-dev/component-based-programming/README.md

-# custmailappquestion
+# football score observer

-This is an exercise question for the class Component-Based Software Development.
+This is an exercise answer for the class Component-Based Software Development.
-The student task is to fork this repository and complete the program.
+Implement score board with observer.